• Post author:

 3 Pandas 35000 35days 1500

 Pandas melt() function is used to change the shape of the given DataFrame (wide to long format).
-This process is nothing but one or more columns are used as identifiers and the remaining columns are used as values.
+It’s particularly useful when you have data where variables are spread across different columns and you want to reorganize it for analysis or visualization purposes.
 Here, 'variable' and 'value‘ are the default values of var_name and value_name parameters respectively.

 # Use pandas.melt() function